-Our fishing grounds include some of the most prolific in north Wales, with the following within easy reach: – Holyhead Bay, Holyhead Deeps, Trearddur Bay, Caernarfon Bay and the Irish sea.
+Our fishing grounds include some of the most prolific in North Wales, with the following area all within reach: – Holyhead Bay, Holyhead Deeps, Trearddur Bay, Caernarfon Bay.

 Tide and Times

-Drifting in around the rocky coastline sees plenty of hardfigthing species such as pollack, coalfish and many members of the wrasse family, alongwith baitfish such as mackerel and sandeel.
+Drifting in around the rocky coastline sees plenty of hard figthing species pollack, codling, coalfish and many members of the wrasse family, along with baitfish such as mackerel and sandeel.

 Rods and Reels